Group Activities for Children and Teens

 On a piece of paper, make two points on the opposite ends of the paper, one labeled "birth" and the other labeled "now."
 Draw a line between the two points.
 Identify at least three high points and three low points in your life and graph them according to your age (horizontally) and according to the feelings in the experience (vertically).
 Low points will be below your lifeline and high points will be above your lifeline.
 Connect the points with lines making a zig-zag line.
 Share the events with the group and the group responds with cheers, applause, and praise on the high points and boos and words of encouragement at the low points.
 If participant doesn't feel comfortable sharing details of their lives, they can simply say, "Age 6, high point."

-12. Inside - outside bags/ boxes. (standard Expressive Therapies activity used at Lesley University)
+12. Inside - Outside Bags/ Boxes. (standard Expressive Therapies activity used at Lesley University)

 Decorate a bag or box with images and words on the outside to represent the qualities you show to the world.
 Decorate the inside of the bag or box with images and words that represent the inner qualities that are hidden to most people.